 Child protection and safeguarding

-Child protection services are provided by each local authority.
-Child protection services should be able to provide guidance and resources on safeguarding and child protection for anyone requiring advice or who has concerns over a child’s safety and wellbeing.
+Child protection services are provided by each local authority, who can provide advice to anyone who has concerns over a child’s safety and wellbeing.

 When you are working with children and young people you should always follow relevant ethical guidance.
 Some professional bodies have their own ethical codes and guidance.
 Please ensure that you have appropriate ethical approval - if you are unsure, please take specialist advice.